List of captive orcas: Wikie

 In 2015, both Freya and Valentin died.
 This left Wikie, Moana, Keijo, and Inouk as the only whales at Marineland for the remainder of the park's operation.
 The four all got along well with each other.
 Wikie was a good mother to her calves and had a close bond with them for many years.

-In 2018, Wikie made national attention for being the world’s first "talking killer whale".
+In 2018, Wikie made national attention for being the world's first "talking killer whale".
 She was trained to mimic human sounds, such as "hello", "bye-bye", and "1-2-3".
 She could also say the name of one of her trainers: "Amy".
 When learning these vocals, she picked up the given phrases rather quickly.
 Before this, it was thought that killer whales could not mimic human speech, as they do not have the same vocal ability as humans do.
-However, Wikie’s imitations were found to be clear copies of her trainer’s speech.
+However, Wikie's imitations were found to be clear copies of her trainer's speech.

 In 2023, it was revealed that Marineland was planning on moving the remainder of their orca pod to another facility.
 Originally, the four would be moved to a facility in Japan; either Kamogawa, Kobe Suma, or Port of Nagoya.
 However, on 18 October 2023, Moana died unexpectedly during the night.
 His death affected the whales deeply, especially Wikie.
 For some time, it was unknown how his death would affect the move.
 However, transport equipment was found at the orca stadium that January, so that staff could begin exposing the orcas to them.
 Two months later, in March, Inouk also died.

 For over a year, it was unknown what would happen with Wikie and Keijo.
 Plans to move them out of the now-close Marineland were continuously blocked by the French Government.
-An idea to move them to a sanctuary was proposed but was turned down because there are no sanctuaries that currently exist.
+An idea to move them to a sanctuary was proposed but was turned down because no sanctuaries that currently exist.
 Plans to move the two whales to a Japanese facility were also turned down.
 In March 2025, it was revealed that Wikie and Keijo were going to be moved to Loro Parque by mid-April.
 However, the transfer was blocked once again (by Spanish authorities).
-As of May 2025, there are no plans in place to move Wikie and Keijo out of Marineland.
+As of May 2025, no plans in place to move Wikie and Keijo out of Marineland.

 Deceased

 This is a list of some notable orcas that died in captivity.
-It doesn't include every captive death.
+It does not include every captive death.

 O-1087

-O-1087 was a Japanese orca and the first captive orca to survive in captivity.
-They were accidentally captured on 22 May 1911.
-After their bycatch, they were moved to Kanonji Port, Kanonji City in Japan and "used for show."
-It is not known what happened to them after that same day, though they likely either died or escaped their enclosure.
+O-1087 was a Japanese orca and the first captive orca to survive in captivity, accidentally captured on 22 May 1911.
+After the bycatch, the whale was moved to Kanonji Port, Kanonji City in Japan and "used for show".
+It is not known what happened to O-1087 after that day, though the whale likely either died or escaped the enclosure.